Vancouver British Columbia: As Good as It Gets!

 Sushi…It’s What’s for Dinner

 Another topic that gets under the craw of some locals is the price of booze.
 For Americans, there will always be a shock when we visit countries where governments have tried to control drinking by taxation.

-to anyone in the movie or television business, since it’s been dubbed ” Hollywood North,”with more films and shows being produced here than any other city in Canada.
+Vancouver is well-known to anyone in the movie or television business since it’s been dubbed ” Hollywood North,” with more films and shows being produced here than any other city in Canada.
 It’s quite common to walk down a street that’s being blocked off for a crew shooting something.

-Other tea highlights include surprise roobios with its intense blend of cardomom, herbs, rooibos tea mixed with peppercorns, apple bark, and 23 other ingredients!
+Other tea highlights include surprise rooibos with its intense blend of cardamom, herbs, rooibos tea mixed with peppercorns, apple bark, and 23 other ingredients!
 The tour stopped at a chocolatier, a fishmonger, several different cheesemakers.
 South China Seas Trading Co offers salty sea asparagus among other hard-to-find Asian ingredients that foodies adore.
-Donut shops, artisinal coffee roasters, so much to taste and eat.
+Donut shops, artisanal coffee roasters, so much to taste and eat.
 Once again a familiar traveler’s lament, I had no kitchen in which to cook these ingredients, only a hotel room.

 Dennis Thomas of Takaya Tours brought me aboard a sturdy former naval boat that holds up to 40 passengers owned by Indian Arm Recreational services.
 The route took us up the deep waters of the Indian Arm waterway, 20 minutes from downtown Vancouver.
 The Aboriginal Tourism Association of BC has many other tours designed to showcase their cultures and traditions in the region.